-The Mosso-Clancy system correctly determines the material order for a single filament (Figure 3a), but may give a wrong answer for a T-junction or for the layered materials of number 4+.
+The Mosso-Clancy system correctly determines the material order for a single filament (Figure 7a), but may give a wrong answer for a T-junction or for the layered materials of number 4 and more.

-Figure 3b shows an example of the T-junction, for which the Mosso-Clancy system assigns the priorities incorrectly: the dark material on the right, although has to be separated the first, is assigned the lowest priority.
+Figure 7b shows an example of the T-junction, for which the Mosso-Clancy system assigns the priorities incorrectly: the dark material on the right, although has to be separated the first, is assigned the lowest priority.
 We would like to point out that there is some ambiguity in the origin location for this particular configuration.
-The rule for estimating the slope of the
+The rule for estimating the slope of the centroid set is not deterministic in this case, and, depending on the choice of the centroid to start with, may place the origin at either the north-west or south-west corner.
+Neither choice of the origin location helps the Mosso-

-Figure 3. (a) The Mosso-Clancy system assigns higher priority to the material, whose approximate centroid is located closer to the origin (the north-west or the south-west corner of the 3x3 cluster). (b) An example of the T-junction, for which the Mosso-Clancy priority system assigns the lowest priority to the material that has to be separated first. (c) An example of the layered material structure with coinciding approximate centroids, for which the Mosso-Clancy system can not assign the priorities correctly.
+Figure 7. (a) The Mosso-Clancy system assigns higher priority to the material, whose approximate centroid is located closer to the origin (the north-west or south-west corner of the 3x3 cluster). (b) An example of the T-junction, for which the Mosso-Clancy priority system assigns the lowest priority to the material that has to be separated first. (c) An example of the layered material structure with coinciding approximate centroids, for which the Mosso-Clancy system can not assign the priorities correctly.